upstage-org/upstage/docs/user_manual.rst

 Getting Started
 *******************************************************

-For most users, there is no need to install anything (unless you wish to set up your own server, in which case, see Installation Manuals).
-Simply navigate to https://app1.upstage.org.nz/V4.0/ui/ with a brower like Firefox by Mozilla or Chrome by Google.
-You will start out in the foyer, the landing page and public entry point.
+You do not need to install anything to create and present live performances on UpStage (unless you wish to set up your own server, in which case, see Installation Manuals).
+Simply navigate to https://app1.upstage.org.nz/V4.0/ui/ with a standard browser such as Mozilla Firefox or Google Chrome.

-When you first navigate into the UpStage platform, you are presented with the :ref:`login screen<login>`.
+You will arrive at the Foyer, the landing page and public entry point.
+ :ref:`login screen<login>`.

 - At the top of the page, you will find the :ref:`header <header>`.
 - The :ref:`header <header>` is divided into three distinct sections.
 - The leftmost section of the :ref:`header <header>` contains the UpStage logo.
-Clicking this logo will take you to our `website`_.
+Clicking this logo will take you to the UpStage Project `website`_.
 - In the center :ref:`header <header>` section you will find links to various sections of the UpStage `website`_ that provide information such as our history and values as well as how to get involved in the project.
+NOTE: THIS NEEDS TO CHANGE, SEE https://github.com/upstage-org/mobilise/issues/325
 - Finally, the rightmost section of the :ref:`header <header>` provides links to both the :ref:`login <login>` and :ref:`registration <registration>` screens.

 Players